achristen/Extraterrestrial-Irradiance/README.md

 Extraterrestrial-Irradiance
 ===========================

 This LabView VIs has been developed for teaching and illustration of the Earth-Sun geometry and the distribution of solar radiation in absence of atmospheric effects on flat and tilted (sloped) surfaces (i.e. to calculate extraterrestrial irradiance K<sub>Ex</sub>).
-This is used in teaching climatology, solar energy, building-atmopshere interactions etc.
+Use: teaching climatology, solar energy, building-atmopshere interactions etc.

 Description
 --------------